pvcraven/arcade_book/source/chapters/07_expressions/expressions.rst

 * How to use variables (this chapter)
 * How to write expressions (this chapter)
-* How to create out own functions (next two chapters)
+* How to create our own functions (next two chapters)

 How to Use Variables
 --------------------

 A **variable** is a value the computer stores in memory that can change.
 That is, it *varies*.

-You've used variables in mathematics before.
-With computer science, we use them a lot.
-But in math class, you were given the equation and you had to solve for the variable.
-In computer science class, *we* come up with the equation and the *computer* solves the variable.

 Here is a quick example:

 .. code-block:: python